Main Content

 m6 = merge(m4,m5); % m4 and m5 are merged into m6

-This is conceptually the same as computing m from the merged set de, but it is not numerically the same.
+This is conceptually the same as computing m from the merged set de, but not numerically the same.
 Working on de assumes that the signal-to-noise ratios are (about) the same in the different experiments, while merging separate models makes independent estimates of the noise levels.
 If the conditions are about the same for the different experiments, it is more efficient to estimate directly on the multi-experiment data.

 [m3.a;m6.a]